Here's a sneak peak into our complete India packing list. Including what to pack for India in summer and winter to help you have an amazing trip!

 But a great day bag is also essential for helping you to keep valuable items close to you when moving between destinations.

-For example, when taking long bus or boat journeys between places, we like to store our expensive equipment, like laptops and cameras, in these bags so they are always closer by.
+For example, when taking long bus or boat journeys between places, we like to store our expensive equipment, like our travel laptops and cameras, in these bags so they are always closer by.

 When choosing which day bag is great for you, consider things like: